pi-lar/neuropil/doc/source/ngizerodiscovery.rst

   together with a distance info as the first step.

-- this information can then be broadcasted to our neighbour nodes.
+- this information can then be broadcasted to our neighbor nodes.
 Using a max distance will prevent the spreading of local information across several networks (where they do not belong).
 At the same time we enable the global discovery of subjects by simply allowing more "distance".
 (This is actually following the :ref:`ant based routing protocols<neuropil_knowhow_routing>`)